-6. Employees or agents of the Department or the Soil and Water Conservation District will be allowed to spot-check the facility at any time during the minimum 15-year lifespan of the practice.
+Employees or agents of the Department or the Soil and Water Conservation District w allowed to spot-check the facility at any time during the minimum 15-year lifespan of practice.

-I, , certify that I have read and understand the guidelines contained herein.
-I further understand that if I fail to comply with these guidelines, I will pay back all cost-share funds received by me for the waste storage structure.
+, certify that I have read and under ther understand that if I fail to comply with these ds received by me for the waste storage structure.

-Producer Signature
+Producer Signature Date

-Date

-District Director
+District Director Date

-Date

 DCR199-86 (04/19)